vd Brink Home Automations

 Background

 To get the current mode of the ventilation system, you can read the last triggered button from the ESP.
-The downside is, this wil not pick up the signal when another remote is used manually.
-For that purpose I use a BlitzWolf SHP-15 Zigbee smart power socket with power measurement for the MVS-15.
+The downside is, this will not pick up the signal when another remote is used manually.
+For that purpose, I use a BlitzWolf EU SHP-15 Zigbee smart power socket with power measurement for the MVS-15.
 This will only work if your system use a normal 240V power adapter and not via a Periflex adapter.
-Based on the used power I can determine the current mode, and present that in Home Assistant via MQTT.
+Based on the used power, I can determine the current mode, and present that in Home Assistant via MQTT.

 Mode Power consumption